Course commences 1st May 2018

 How to scale your business - options for growth

 Additional responsibilities – legal responsibilities when taking on staff or outsourcing work

-Module 9: Your values and giving back to the community (accessible May 31st)
+Module 9: Your values and giving back to the community (available 3rd july 2018)

 How to identify your key ethical values and social impact plans, so you can access funding and contracts targeted towards social enterprises (if relevant) and attract a committed customer base aligned with your core values